Alfredchanja/alx-system_engineering-devops/0x01-shell_permissions/README.md

 File 8-This script sets all permissions to the file hello only to other users.

 File 9-This script sets the mode 753 of the file hello.

+File 10-This file sets the mode of the file hello the same as olleh's mode.